mmehmadi94/Internship-with-Smart-methods/chatbot_with_Tidio/README.md

 # Creating a simple chatbot using Tidio

+This bot generates responses based on collections of known conversations, is build using [Tidio](https://www.tidio.com/)

 We create a Tidio bot that allows the user to:

 1) give instructions to the Robot.
 2) Turn on / off the Robot.
 3) Contact with an engineer.

 ## Chatbot Demo